hgeg/torrentor/README.md

 ---------------
 * Download Deployment script [from here](https://hgeg.io/misc/deploy) into the folder you want to install torrentor.

 * open it with your favorite text editor, then change ```DATA_DIR``` variable to a desired path for your downloads.
-Normally this would be the root directory of your
+Normally this would be the root directory of your storage space(e.g. external harddisk).

 * Make it executable by typing ``` chmod +x deploy ```